-Millennials and generation Z are the main consumers today.
-Millennials are those born in late 1980s while generation Z are youngsters of age 20 and teenagers.
+Millennials and Generation Z are the main consumers today.
+Millennials are those born in the late 1980s while generation Z are youngsters of age 20 and teenagers.

-The average number of Generation Z among consumers in the U. S. and Britain reaches 26% today.
-JWT Intelligence studies show that 73% of Gen Z’s pay huge attention to the brand of those products they buy.
+The average number of Generation Z consumers in the U. S. and Britain reaches 26% today.
+JWT Intelligence studies show that 73% of Gen Z pay huge attention to the brand of the products they buy.
 Brands are an important part of their life.

-Studies show that Millennials and Gen Z’s consider building trust-based and transparent relationships with brands as very important.
+Studies show that Millennials and Gen Z consider building trust-based and transparent relationships with brands as very important.
 Products they consume every day define their lifestyle and outlook.

-The attitude of Millennials and GenZ’s to brands is different from that of previous generations, claims Norty Cohen, Moosylvania Agency founder:
+The attitude of Millennials and GenZ to brands is different from that of previous generations, claims Norty Cohen, Moosylvania Agency founder:

-Aside from transparency and honesty, youngsters see brand take into account the atmosphere that the brand creates.
+Aside from transparency and honesty, youngsters see brands take into account the atmosphere that the brand creates.

-The study of behavior of Yahoo, DigitasLBi, Razorfish and Tumblr users contains the following recommendations:
+The study of the behavior of Yahoo, DigitasLBi, Razorfish, and Tumblr users contains the following recommendations:

 - Set the mood.
 Create emotions and share impressions.